LorryGailius/VoronoiC/README.md

 # VoronoiC
-Simple Voronoi graph renderer using SDL
+Simple Voronoi graph renderer using [SDL2](https://www.libsdl.org/)

 # How to use
 Run the .exe and place Voronoi points on screen to see a Voronoi graph apear